Pablo Iglesias Turrión: 2021 Madrilenian regional election and retirement

+Post-political life

+After his retirement from politics, Iglesias returned to his work as a presenter and commentator in the media.
+In November 2022, he announced the start of a fundraising campaign for the launch of a leftist television channel, which would be called Canal Red.
+The channel began its broadcasts through the internet on 6 March 2023.

+Views and stances

 He is an admirer of the Italian Communist Party and Antonio Gramsci, as is interested in the party strategy of Palmiro Togliatti and the theoretical work of Antonio Negri.
 At the Vistalegre II party congress in 2017, Iglesias represented one of the two proposals within Podemos—sometimes portrayed as a "traditional left-wing" (Iglesias) vs "classic populist strategy" (Errejón)—that clashed during the event: Iglesias' stance was to strengthen the current Podemos-United Left alliance whereas Errejón argued that this alliance locked the party too much into a radical-left identity.
 In August 2015, Iglesias endorsed Jeremy Corbyn's campaign in the Labour Party leadership election He has declared himself a defender of the Venezuelan Bolivarian government several times and has stated his admiration for the policies of Hugo Chávez.
 He has later changed his public statements regarding Venezuela and disavowed some of his earlier comments, calling the crisis in Venezuela a "disaster".
 Iglesias is a prominent republican, saying that a "new republic would be the best guarantee of a united Spain built on a foundation of respect and freedom to decide".
 He is not religious, but says he finds himself in agreement with many of Pope Francis's views.